apache/openwhisk-deploy-kube/README.md

-Beyond specifying the ingress, the `mycluster.yaml` file is also used to customize your OpenWhisk deployment by enabling optional features and controlling the replication factor of the various micro-services that make up the OpenWhisk implementation.
+Beyond specifying the ingress, the `mycluster.yaml` file is also used to customize your OpenWhisk deployment by enabling optional features and controlling the replication factor of the various microservices that make up the OpenWhisk implementation.
 See the [configuration choices documentation](./docs/configurationChoices.md) for a discussion of the primary options.